nathanielrb/mu-skos-hierarchy/readme.md

 ### GET /schemes/:scheme-id

 Returns all top concepts in the scheme with mu:uuid `scheme-id`, or in  the default CONCEPT_SCHEME, if `scheme-id` is "_default".
+Returns an error if "_default" is used and no default concept scheme is defined.

 Optional parameter: `format`.

 ### GET /schemes/:scheme-id/:concept-id/descendants

-Returns the descending hierarchy from the concept with mu:uuid `concept-id`, or the first top concept, if `concept-id` is "_top". (`scheme-id` can also be "_default", as above.)
+Returns the descending hierarchy from the concept with mu:uuid `concept-id`, or the first top concept, if `concept-id` is "_top". (`scheme-id` can be "_default", as above, or "_all", in which case no scheme restriction is made.)

 Optional parameters: `levels` (defaults to 1), `lang` (language tag for optional included properties, defaults to DEFAULT_LANG), `properties` (a comma-separated list of properties in the form "label=predicate" to be included in results, where predicate is an <iri> or namespace:pred; overrides INCLUDED_PROPERTIES), `format`.